Bitdefender Review: Quick Expert Summary

 - Vulnerability Scan.
 Scanning for privacy risks in application settings as well as critical software updates.

-I tested Bitdefender’s virus scanner by hiding nearly 1,000 malware samples throughout my virtual Windows computer, including viruses, worms, trojans, adware, spyware, rootkits, ransomware, cryptojackers, and keyloggers — once my system was fully infected with malware, I performed a full system scan.
+The virus scanner caught all malware samples on my test machine.
+I tested the scanner by hiding nearly 1,000 malware samples throughout my virtual Windows computer, including viruses, worms, trojans, adware, spyware, rootkits, ransomware, cryptojackers, and keyloggers.

+The full system scan took just under 1 hour to complete — this is comparable to top competitors such as Norton and Avira whose scans take around 45 minutes to complete.
 However, unlike most competitors, Bitdefender has a minimal impact on system performance.
-I didn’t notice any slowdown on my system throughout the entire scanning process — even other premium competitors like TotalAV cause some slowdown during full system scans.
+I didn’t notice any slowdown on my system throughout the entire scanning process — even other premium competitors like McAfee cause some slowdown during full system scans.

 Bitdefender also lets users schedule scans — you can choose between several scheduling options, including at system startup, daily, weekly, and monthly.
-However, users can only schedule custom scans — Norton, Avira, TotalAV, and BullGuard all provide easy, one-click scan scheduling for all types of scans.
+However, users can only schedule custom scans — Norton, Avira, and TotalAV all provide easy, one-click scan scheduling for all types of scans.

 Overall, Bitdefender’s malware scanner is one of the best on the market — it’s fast, it doesn’t cause slowdowns, and it has perfect malware detection rates.
 If you’re looking for a lightweight, powerful antivirus scanner, Bitdefender is an excellent choice.

-Bitdefender’s real-time protection (Bitdefender Shield) actively scans every file and email attachment the moment you access them.
+Unsurprisingly, Bitdefender’s real-time protection (Bitdefender Shield) is excellent.
+It actively scans every file and email attachment the moment you access them.
 Bitdefender Shield’s default settings include the following scans:

 - Potentially unwanted applications.
 Software that hides inside other applications (usually bundled freeware).